22nd August 1485

 27th March 1489

-The Treaty of Medina el Campo was signed.
-It was an agreement between England and Spain that would be sealed with the marriage of Catherine of Aragon and Prince Arthur.
+This treaty was an agreement between England and Spain that would be sealed with the marriage of Catherine of Aragon

 28th November 1489